quercy/portfolio/README.md

     make dev

-Same as make watch, except a live reload script is included (when any files are modified, the site will automatically reload in your browser).
+Same as make watch, except an HTTP server (port 8080) and live reload script is included (when any files are modified, the site will automatically reload in your browser).